mochidev/CodableDatastore/Sources/CodableDatastore/CodableDatastore.docc/On Disk Representation.md

 - A space ` `
 - A version string
 - A new line `\n`
+- For non-primary indexes:
     - A decimal number, indicating the size in bytes of the index value.
     - A space ` `
     - The index value
+    - A new line `\n`
+- A decimal number, indicating the size in bytes of the identifier value.
+- A space ` `
+- The identifier value
 - A new line `\n`
 - The encoded data for the instance.